 1. Thanksgiving Point (Lehi)

 The single biggest family attraction in the valley.
-Founded by WordPerfect's Alan and Karen Ashton, Thanksgiving Point spans seven kid-focused venues: the Mountain America Museum of Ancient Life (the world's largest display of mounted dinosaurs, with a fossil dig and erosion table), the Museum of Natural Curiosity (hundreds of hands-on exhibits, an outdoor discovery garden, and a ropes course), Curiosity Farms (a real working farm where kids can meet animals), the Butterfly Biosphere, Jurassic Jungle, The Carousel, and the 50-acre Ashton Gardens.
+Founded by WordPerfect's Alan and Karen Ashton, Thanksgiving Point spans five main venues plus several additional attractions: the Mountain America Museum of Ancient Life (one of the world's largest displays of mounted dinosaurs, with a fossil dig and erosion table), the Museum of Natural Curiosity (hundreds of hands-on exhibits, an outdoor discovery garden, and a ropes course), Curiosity Farms (a real working farm where kids can meet animals), the Butterfly Biosphere, Jurassic Jungle, The Carousel, and the 50-acre Ashton Gardens.
 If you'll hit more than one venue, a membership pays for itself fast — and it's the best value in the valley for families who'll return.
 See our full Thanksgiving Point guide.

 2. Loveland Living Planet Aquarium (Draper)